cbworden/shake-doc/_sources/technical_guide.txt

 parameter.
 This uncertainty is the result of a weighted average combination of the uncertainties of the various inputs (observations, converted observations, and estimates) at each point in the output.
-These gridded uncertainties are provided in the file uncertainty.xml (see section Error!
-Reference source not found. for a description of the file format).
+These gridded uncertainties are provided in the file uncertainty.xml (see :ref:`users-guide` for a description of the file format).

 Because we also know the GMPE uncertainty over the grid, we can compute the ratio of the total ShakeMap uncertainty to the GMPE uncertainty.
 For the purposes of computing this uncertainty ratio, we use PGA as the reference ground motion parameter.

-Continuing with the Northridge earthquake ShakeMap example, :ref:`Figure 1.12 <figure1.12>` presents the uncertainty maps for a variety of constraints.
+Continuing with the Northridge earthquake ShakeMap example, :num:`Figure #figure1-12` presents the uncertainty maps for a variety of constraints.
 The sequence of four maps progresses hypocenter-  only; finite fault added (red rectangle), hypocenter and strong motion stations (triangles) only and finally finite fault and strong motion stations.